Ahmadalhindi/lithium-battery-recycle-blog/README.md

 <img src="documentation/readme_images/postdetail_image_title.png  " alt="postdetail_image_title">
 </p>

-- **Like button icon**: Allows visitors to see the number of likes, and let registered users to like/undo like posts.
+- **Like button icon**: Allows visitors to see the number of likes and lets registered users to like/undo like posts.

 <p align="center">
 <img src="documentation/readme_images/postdetail_like.png" alt="postdetail_like">